 Look after your vehicle's tyres

-Looking after your tyres will not only reduce your fuel consumption by up to 5 per cent but also extend tyre life and improve handling.
-You should inflate your tyres to the highest pressure recommended by the tyre manufacturer (usually located on the sticker inside the driver car door).
+Looking after your tyres will not only reduce your fuel consumption by up to 5 per cent3,4 but also extend tyre life and improve handling.
+You should inflate your tyres to the highest pressure recommended by the vehicle manufacturer (usually located on the sticker inside the driver car door).
 Remember to keep your spare tyre inflated as well.
 If you are buying new ones, remember that tyres with a lower rolling resistance can also help reduce fuel consumption.

 Travel light